 |VI||M + supplementary bibliography||2001||9780197262405|

-Fascicule V is issued together with a hardback case and includes a reprint of the preliminary pages so that Fascicules I–V may be bound together as Volume I (A–L).
-No separate covers have been produced for binding Vol. II and there are no plans to produce any.
+Fascicule V was issued together with a hardback case and includes a reprint of the preliminary pages so that Fascicules I–V might be bound together as Volume I (A–L).
+No separate covers were produced for binding Vol. II.

 Volume I of the Dictionary comprises Fascicules I–V, covering the letters A to L. When they are bound, the dictionary entries on pages 1–1668 should be preceded by the preliminary pages i–lxvii printed at the back of Fascicule V. All other preliminaries from these fascicules may be discarded.